 Occasionally we also hear “I don’t use the Library because I can afford to purchase my own books so why should I support it?” or “I can get the information I need on my own computer.”
 But consider families with children, seniors on fixed incomes, self-employed or our many local small business owners and others who want to stretch their budgets.
 These are neighbors and friends who may prefer to borrow rather than buy a book or movie, read newspapers or magazines for free instead of signing up for costly subscriptions, or to save a bundle by using the computers at the Library.
 Others may simply want to reduce their carbon footprint; to save a few trees and limit the stuff that ends up in the land fill.
 The public library is the original recycling center and as it transforms, it is transforming communities!
 Like no other institution, our public library serves the entire community with free and equal access to all: the youngest and oldest, richest and poorest, brilliant or modest in intellect, and everyone in between.

-Please contact us if you have any questions or comments about our fundraising drive.
+Please contact us if you have any questions or comments about our fundraising drive or project plan.
 We enjoy hearing community feedback.